bitcoin-api/bitcoin-api-full-stack/README.md

 For the Bitcoin-Api exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
 You can name it `bitcoin_api_exchange_api_staging` or `bitcoin_api_exchange_api`.

 And there go!!
-Your very own Bitcoin-Api API, exchange, and casino!!!😃🤠🧐😎👁🎉🎊🥳
+Your very own Bitcoin-Api API, exchange, and gaming platform!!!😃🤠🧐😎👁🎉🎊🥳

 #### Deploy API Demo Video